Yellow meadow ants on Denbies Hillside

 Yellow meadow ant facts

-- Because they live mainly underground their eye sight is very weak.
-They hunt and move by smell.
+- Yellow meadow ants live mainly underground so their eye sight is very weak

-- They are not aggressive.
-If their nests are attacked they normally withdraw into the safety of anthill’s underground chambers.
-If they do have to defend themselves they bite the victim’s skin and squirt a little formic acid from their abdomen into the wound.
+- If they do have to defend themselves they bite the victim’s skin and squirt a little formic acid from their abdomen into the wound.

-- They are small and a fairly common species of subterranean ant.
-They are widespread throughout Europe.
+- They are small and a fairly common species of subterranean ant and are widespread throughout Europe